 - Click the add icon

-- Select the role (signer or approver) you want to insert
+- Select the role (all roles enabled for the account will be available) you want to insert

 When editing a Recipient, you can configure the following: